Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 1. In the `TodoListClient` project,  which represents the client app that signs-in a user and makes calls to the web api, first the package `Microsoft.Identity.Web`is added from NuGet.

-* The following lines in *Startup.cs* adds the ability to authenticate a user using Azure AD.
+* The following lines in *Startup.cs* adds the ability to authenticate a user using Microsoft Entra ID.

 ```csharp
         services.AddMicrosoftIdentityWebAppAuthentication(Configuration)